-Under Regulation 48(1), an appropriate assessment needs to be undertaken in respect of any plan or project which:
+Under Regulation 48(1), an appropriate assessment must be undertaken in respect of any plan or project which:

-- a. either alone or in combination with other plans or projects would be likely to have a significant effect on a European Site; and - b. is not directly connected with the management of the site for nature conservation.
+- a. either alone or in combination with other plans or projects is likely to have a significant effect on a European Site; and - b. is not directly connected with or necessary to the management of the site for nature conservation.